ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 Trunk-Based Development involves working from a single shared branch of code, often referred to as the "trunk" or "main" branch.

-The goal of TBD is to simplifying release management and helps to achieve continuous deployment.
+The goal of TBD is to simplifying version control usage, maintain stable codebase and to help achieve continuous deployment.

-Key is to have main branch in a deployable state at all times.
+Key is to have main branch in a deployable/stable state at all times.
 Manual testing is done during the development and automated tests during the CI/CD pipeline.

 ![TBD 1](/images/posts/continuous-deployment/branches-1.png){: width="850" }

 TBD promotes the use of feature flags.
 This allows developers to merge code changes into the trunk without having the whole feature completed.
-Main-branch can contain non working functionality or partial features that are not in use.
+Main-branch can contain new functionality that will replace old functionality, non working functionality or partial features that are not in use.
 These do not need to be hidden behind feature flags.

 ![TBD 2](/images/posts/continuous-deployment/branches-2.png){: width="850" }

+Having 2 different versions of the same functionality at the same time is not uncommon in TBD.
+In A/B testing it is also common to have 2 or more versions of the same feature, so it is not only a thing in TBD.

 As features don't need to be completed before merging to main, branches can be short lived.
 This reduces the risk of divergence and makes the review process easier.